Who might need this: anyone providing unpaid help and support to a loved one due to illness or disability.

-Carers Count recognises that being a carer can impact on your-day-to-day life significantly, including emotionally (it can be both rewarding and isolating), financially (you may be unable to work) and physically (your own health can suffer as a result).
+We know that being a carer can impact on your day-to-day life significantly.
+It can be both rewarding and isolating.
+You may be unable to work.
+Your own health can suffer as a result).

-Carers Count has been set up to promote the wellbeing of carers, so they can continue in their caring role and have a life of their own, by;
+Our Carers Count service in Kirklees aims to promote the wellbeing of carers, so they can continue in their caring role and have a life of their own, by:

-- Provides carer breaks to support the person being cared for (including people with an early dianosis of dementia) to provide a regular break.
+- Provides carer breaks to support the person being cared for (including people with an early diagnosis of dementia) to provide a regular break.

 - Provides 1:1 support for carers to talk about how they are feeling, or to access support and information to help them as a carer.

 Our Carers Count service in Selby provides information, advice and support to carers.